-Development proposals which adversely impact upon archaeological remains of Local Importance or their settings will conflict with the plan.
-An exception will only be permitted where the need for the proposed development or other material considerations outweigh the value of the remains and/or their settings.
+- Development proposals which adversely impact upon archaeological remains of Local Importance or their settings will conflict with the plan.
+An exception will only be permitted where the need for the proposed development or other material considerations outweigh the value of the remains and/or their settings. - material considerations outweign the value of the remains and/or their settings.